 - Decreased appetite or not eating

-- Fever

 - Increased drinking and urination

-- Muscle pain, stiffness, reluctance to move

-- Weakness and depression

 - Vomiting

 - Diarrhea

+- Weakness and depression

+- Muscle pain, stiffness, reluctance to move

 - Conjunctivitis (red eyes)

 - Dyspnea (difficulty breathing) or coughing

 - Jaundice

-- Organ failure (kidney or liver failure)
+- Fever

 What if my dog has leptospirosis?

 If your dog is displaying signs of the disease, be sure to contact your veterinarian as soon as possible.
 Early treatment and diagnosis are important as the disease can lead to severe illness or organ failure if left untreated.